This presentation discusses the contents of the SimpleData1.R example intended to introduce a basic pattern of programming: the three kinds of tasks.

 ## ## Call: ## lm(formula = Reading ~ Seconds, data = dta) ## ## Residuals: ## 1 2 3 4 ## -0.12 0.01 0.34 -0.23 ## ## Coefficients: ## Estimate Std.
 Error t value Pr(>|t|) ## (Intercept) 2.3200 0.2531 9.167 0.0117 * ## Seconds 0.1700 0.1353 1.257 0.3358 ## --- ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1 ## ## Residual standard error: 0.3025 on 2 degrees of freedom ## Multiple R-squared: 0.4412, Adjusted R-squared: 0.1618 ## F-statistic: 1.579 on 1 and 2 DF, p-value: 0.3358

-objects using different syntaxMake sure when you search for graphing functions that you don’t try to mix and match… use one system at a time.
+grid objects that can be printedgrid objects using different syntaxMake sure when you search for graphing functions that you don’t try to mix and match… use one system at a time.

 # R base graphics... like "painting" on the screen plot( dta$Seconds, dta$Reading ) abline( dta.lm, col = "blue" )